Gabriel Scally (physician): Northern Ireland

 Scally completed his early medical training in Northern Ireland.
 Prior to his roles in public health, he worked in general practice.
 For four years from 1989 he was director of public health for the Eastern Health and Social Services Board and chief administrative officer in Northern Ireland.

-Despite opposition, he contributed to the founding of a young people's sexual health service.
+Despite opposition, Scally contributed to the founding of a young people's sexual health service.
 With reference to health in Northern Ireland, he had voiced his concerns in the Opsahl inquiry that the Troubles had set back significant time and discussion about important health determinants because of attention diverted to media and politics.
 This, in turn, caused "policy deficit", a term he coined.

 England

-In 1993 he moved to England to take up the post of regional director of public health (RDPH) first for South East Thames and later for the South and West Regional Health Authority.

-In 1998, together with Sir Liam Donaldson in Donaldsons' Essential Public Health, he defined clinical governance as:
+In 1993 Scally moved to England to take up the post of regional director of public health (RDPH) first for South East Thames and later for the South and West Regional Health Authority.
+In 1998, together with Sir Liam Donaldson in a paper in the British Medical Journal, he defined clinical governance as: